 How to Use Radial Pro DI?

-While connecting my setup this way, I already started thinking about how I could test the Radial Engineering Pro DI in terms of clarity and quality in the recorded dry signal.
-This test would probably help my visitors with their purchasing decisions so here we go!
+While connecting my setup this way, I already started thinking about how I could test the DI box in terms of clarity and quality in the recorded dry signal.
+This test would probably help my visitors with their purchasing decisions, so here we go!

 To test some of the connections, I prepared a demo video for you below.